syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 </table>

-> _Note: Using IDataErrorInfo, you can retrieve the error string from Error Field, whereas using INotifyDataErrorInfo the error is retrieved when the HasError Field value is ‘true’._
+N> Using IDataErrorInfo, you can retrieve the error string from Error Field, whereas using INotifyDataErrorInfo the error is retrieved when the HasError Field value is ‘true’._